mchenliu/Capstone_Project_Spotify_Data_Analysis/README.md

 2. [Exploratary Data Analysis](/2_Exploratory_Data_Analysis/)
 3. [Data Analysis](/3_Data_Analysis/)

+I have also created Tableau dashboards with this data set.
+View the full project here(/)

 # Tools Used
 - :snake: Python: The backbone of my project, used to perform all tasks.
 Key libraries include:
   - Pandas: Used for data cleaning and manipulation.